Creighton vs. Iowa College Basketball Predictions & Picks - November 14

 Creighton vs. Iowa Predictions & Picks: Spread, Total - November 14

-Tuesday's game features the Iowa Hawkeyes (2-0) and the Creighton Bluejays (2-0) matching up at CHI Health Center Omaha in what should be a lopsided matchup, with a projected 90-73 win for heavily favored Iowa according to our computer prediction.
-Tipoff is at 10:00 PM ET on November 14.
+Tuesday's game between the Iowa Hawkeyes (2-0) and Creighton Bluejays (2-0) matching up at CHI Health Center Omaha has a projected final score of 92-70 (based on our computer prediction) in favor of Iowa, so expect a one-sided matchup.
+The game will start at 10:00 PM ET on November 14.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!